Cordyceps: Could the Real 'Last of Us' Zombie Fungus Actually Infect Humans?

 The spider species commonly known as the silver orb-weaver is regularly targeted by a certain parasitic wasp.
 The wasp approaches its victim and delivers a paralyzing sting, rendering the spider immobile.
 After immobilization, the wasp deposits its larvae onto the spider’s body, and the unfortunate arachnid becomes an unwilling incubator.

-Species Invader Type Method of Parasitism Silver orb-weaver Parasitic wasp Paralysis and egg laying
+Method of Parasitism: Paralysis and egg laying

 The wasp’s larvae attach themselves externally, creating small holes in the spider’s abdomen through which they feed on bodily fluids.